BooraKaushik/WEBDEV-PROJECT/README.md

-# SARK Product Review Site
+# SARK Product Review Site - Frontend

 This Project is Developed as a part of course CS5610.
 It is Developed by Kaushik Boora, Rahul Reddy Baddam, Sai Sriker Reddy Vootukuri and Abhishek Kumar.
 This Repository contains the code for the Frontend of SARK Product review site.